 This first group of plasma tubes are designed and built to be used with the Hartwell SSQ/PA1/PA2, or similar type of RF system.

 SSQ-PT.
-Recently developed is a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
+This is a 1 in. dia. by 16 in. long Pyrex straight tube that is designed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
 The tube is designed to be driven directly from the board using the specially designed Matching System which eliminates the requirement for an antenna tuner.
 This tube can also be driven/energized from an RF power amplifier.
 The tube is very easy to light and is very stable once lit.
 Ralph has done very extensive testing on this tube with his system to ensure the tube is reliable under all conditions.
-It's called the SSQ-PT.
+We have called it the SSQ-PT.
 It is priced at $225.
 You can see a picture of the tube below.
 To order this tube or for further info, please feel free to CONTACT us.

 SSQ-PT Plasma Tube in an energized state

-SSQ-ST. This second and larger plasma tube was also developed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
-This is a specialized variation of the well known SuperTube.
+SSQ-ST. This is the second plasma tube we've developed for use with Ralph Hartwell's SSQ-2F Rife Beam-Ray controller board.
+This is a specialized variation of our well known SuperTube.
 The tube is almost 2 inches in dia. and is 20 inches long.
 It holds about 6 times the gas volume compared to the SSQ-PT tube.
 This means that you can drive it with 'lottsa-watts'...typically in the 200-300 watt range.
 This tube is proving to be a real work horse.
 After an initial burn-in period of about an hour or so, the tube is very stable and lights very easily using the 'E' style electrodes shown on the Spectrotek Products page.
 The SSQ-ST tube is priced at $335.
 To order this tube or for further info, please CONTACT me.
 Pictures of the tube are shown below.